bentomhall/nih-system/homebrewery/classes/5e-character-creation.md

 **Command: Stay With Me.** You've learned to provide effective emergency medicine.
 As bonus action, expend 2 STA and 1 AET and touch a creature.
 That creature regains hit points as if they had spent 1 hit die (but do not expend the hit die).
 If the creature was bloodied, they regain hit points as if they'd rolled the maximum value of their hit die instead.

-You can expend additional STA to increase the effect.
-For every 2 extra STA you expend, the creature regains additional hit points as if they'd spent an additional hit die.
+You can expend additional STA to increase the effect--for every 2 extra STA you expend, the creature regains additional hit points as if they'd spent an additional hit die.

 **Command: Hold the Line.** Starting at 7th level, you have become an inspiration to your allies.
 As a bonus action on your turn, you can spend 3 STA to issue a command to Hold the Line.
 Any creature of your choice that can see or hear you can immediately use their reaction to end the staggered, shaken, or frightened condition on themselves even if they would not otherwise be able to use a reaction.